-Confused about the difference between an invoice and an order?
-We break it down, explaining their distinct roles in the procurement process.
+Confused about the difference between invoice vs PO?
+We break down all the differences between purchase order vs invoice, explaining their distinct roles in the procurement process.

 As a business owner, you might have often encountered the terms «order» and «invoice» in your operations.
 While they might sound similar and used interchangeably, they actually serve different purposes.
 Understanding the difference between the two is crucial for proper bookkeeping, financial management, and satisfying your clients.